Priyanka Gandhi urges PM not to share stage with MoS Home Ajay Mishra during DGPs' conference | Politics

 She also sought the removal of Mishra from his post over the Lakhimpur Kheri violence in which his son is an accused.

-Priyanka Gandhi made the appeal to the prime minister through a letter that she read out in front of reporters hours before the commencement of the DGPs conference.
+Priyanka Gandhi made the appeal to the prime minister through a letter that she read out in front of reporters.

-''Yesterday, while addressing the people of the country, you had said that with true mind and pious heart and keeping in mind the interests of the farmers, an unprecedented decision to repeal the farm laws was taken.
-If this is true, then getting justice delivered to the families affected by the Lakhimpur Kheri violence should be your top priority,'' the Congress general secretary said.
+Reacting to the comments made by Priyanka Gandhi, Uttar Pradesh minister Siddharth Nath Singh mockingly asked her since when the ''corporate Congress'' has started caring for the farmers.

+''For you, the biggest farmer is Robert Vadra, who bought land at throwaway prices from the farmers, and sold them overnight at high prices,'' Singh said in a statement.

-''You are the prime minister and you must be understanding well the responsibility towards the farmers of the country.
+''You are the prime minister and must be knowing about responsibility towards the farmers of the country.
 Ensuring justice towards every citizen is not only the duty but also the moral responsibility of the prime minister,'' she said in the letter written in Hindi.

-''Owing to political pressure, the Uttar Pradesh government has from the beginning tried to stifle the voice of justice.
-The Supreme Court has said that it seems the government is trying to save a special accused person,'' she said.

 Violence had erupted in Lakhimpur Kheri on October 3 when farmers were protesting the visit of Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya to Mishra's native place.
-Four agitating farmers were run over by a vehicle while four others, including a journalist, two BJP workers were also killed in the violence that ensued.
+Four agitating farmers were run over by a vehicle while four others, including a journalist and two BJP workers, were killed in the violence that ensued.

 Priyanka Gandhi also said that she had met the family members of the deceased farmers, and they are in tremendous pain.